michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

         t_feesv@{ shape: bow-rect, label: "electricity_fees_volrel" }

         subgraph public.ltss
+            direction TB
             t_ltss@{ shape: bow-rect, label: "Table" }
             tr_ltss@{ shape: rect, label: "Trigger" }
         end

         subgraph cagg_energy_hourly
+            direction TB
-            v_hourly@{ shape: bow-rect, label: "View" }
+            v_energy_h@{ shape: bow-rect, label: "View" }
-            p_hourly@{ shape: rect, label: "Scheduler" }
+            p_energy_h@{ shape: rect, label: "Scheduler" }
         end

         subgraph cagg_energy_daily
+            direction TB
-            v_daily@{ shape: bow-rect, label: "View" }
+            v_energy_d@{ shape: bow-rect, label: "View" }
-            p_daily@{ shape: rect, label: "Scheduler" }
+            p_energy_d@{ shape: rect, label: "Scheduler" }
         end

+        subgraph cagg_costs_hourly
+            direction TB
+            v_costs_h@{ shape: bow-rect, label: "View" }
+            p_costs_h@{ shape: rect, label: "Scheduler" }
         end

+        subgraph cagg_costs_daily
+            direction TB
+            v_costs_d@{ shape: bow-rect, label: "View" }
+            p_costs_d@{ shape: rect, label: "Scheduler" }
+        end

+    end

     subgraph HA

-        p_ltss@{ shape: rect, label: "LTSS Custom Integration" }
+        p_ltss@{ shape: rect, label: "LTSS\nCustom Integration" }
     end

-    v_hourly-->p_daily
-    t_ltss-->p_hourly
-    t_prices-->p_hourly
-    t_feesp-->p_hourly
-    t_feesv-->p_hourly
+    v_energy_h-->p_energy_d
+    t_ltss-->p_energy_h
+    t_prices-->p_energy_h
+    t_feesp-->p_costs_h
+    t_feesv-->p_costs_h
     tr_ltss-->t_prices
     p_ltss-->t_ltss
-    p_hourly-->v_hourly
-    p_daily-->v_daily
+    p_energy_h-->v_energy_h
+    p_energy_d-->v_energy_d
+    v_energy_h-->p_costs_h
+    v_costs_h-->p_costs_d
+    p_costs_h-->v_costs_h
+    p_costs_d-->v_costs_d
     t_ltss-->tr_ltss
 ```

 The overall concept is similar to the one from the previous article, but with two key changes:

-**1. Handling Fees**
+**1. Handling Fees and taxes**
 Handling fees are common when trading on the spot market via a third party (the operator).
-The two most common billing methods are: a fixed price per energy unit (e.g., 250 CZK per 1 MWh) and a percentage of the energy price (e.g., 15% of the sold energy price).
-The second one is also applied for deducting taxes.
+The two most common billing methods are:
+* a fixed price per energy unit (e.g., 250 CZK per 1 MWh)
+* a percentage of the energy price (e.g., 15% of the sold energy price).
+This one is also applied for deducting taxes.

-The solution presented below supports both.
-Because of different taxation for sold and purchased energy, the energy price should be stored as net value.
+The article presents solution that support both.
+If you operate on the spot, there is only one price (net), then it may be modified by fees and taxes depending on trade type (sale or purchase).
+Because of that the energy price should be stored as net value.

 > Note: Prescription of prices and fees must be created in database manually, in advance of incoming energy data.
 Regardless spot prices, there are many of them which need to be entered manually, since an API for automatic retrieval is unlikely.
 Spot values will be delivered in automated way.

-The above requires quite a changes to prices structure known from previous article, introducing tables for two types of fees.
-I took this as an opportunity to rename some objects.

-**2. CAGGs Calculate and Store Energy Costs**
+**2. Separate CAGGs for energy and costs**
 Materializing costs in CAGGs improves performance when reading data.
-Rendering graphs no longer requires lookups to the prices table, which is especially helpful on resource-constrained hardware like a Raspberry Pi.
-We will aggregate both prices: sale and purchase.
-On top of that we will store net and upshift values which should enable options for future analysis.
+Rendering graphs no longer requires lookups to the price/fees tables, which is especially helpful on resource-constrained hardware like a Raspberry Pi.
+While energy and costs could be potentially maintained within single CAGG all together, it's practical to have them separated, for several reasons:

+1. It makes possible adjusting prices retrospectively and then regenerate costs CAGGs, even when original data is not present in the `ltss` table anymore.
+1. Simmilarily, you can create other energy-related CAGGs later on, having precalculated energy to your disposal
+1. The energy CAGG can aggregate all energy sensors from your house, while costs CAGG can provide data for a selection of sensors.
+1. It turns into cleaner code

+Costs CAGGs will provide: sale and purchase for every measured energy.
+On top of that we add net and upshift values, this way enabling options for future analysis.

 ## Prices

-When operating on spot, prices are always provided as net value.
+Spot prices are always provided as net value.
 Deducting tax might or might not happen depending on local regulations.
-For instance the VAT might be added to the price when buying energy, while not deducted from sold energy price.
+For instance the VAT might be added on top of bought energy cost, while not deducted from sold energy cost.
 It leads to conclusion that `electricity_prices` table should contain net energy price.
-do we need to separate net and tax for other partials of final price?
-It all depends on what values you want to materialize and what analysis you are planning to do on collected data.
-For matter of examples in this article, only energy has to be stored as net value with separated taxes.
-Also for sake of consistency I would advice to stick with net prices in `electricity_prices` table.
-Then taxes and fees put into `fees` tables
+I suggest to store prices as net ones.
+Taxes and fees are going to be put in `fees` tables.

 ### Data structures